jtanderson2/azure-network-lab-building-blocks/vnet-subnet-nsg-vm/README.md

 * Variables defined at start of script, change as required
 * VM provisioned with auto-shutdown at 22:00 UTC
-* NSG rule provisioned to allow SSH access from anywhere for admin access via the public IP
+* NSG rule provisioned to allow SSH admin access

 ## Provision